Student Loan Amortization: How EMI Repayment and Interest Work in India

 Apply Now

-When taking out a student loan, understanding how student loan amortization works is crucial to managing your debt efficiently.
-In the past year, national student loan debt increased 2.85% year-over-year (YoY) in the last quarter.
+When taking out a student loan, understanding how amortization works is crucial to managing your debt efficiently.
+Education loan outstanding in India has grown significantly in recent years as more students pursue higher education domestically and abroad.

-Amortization is the process of repaying your loan through regular monthly payments, where each payment is split between paying the interest and reducing the principal balance.
+Amortization is the process of repaying your loan through regular monthly instalments (EMIs), where each payment is split between paying the interest and reducing the principal balance.

-This article guides you through the key aspects of student loan amortization, its impact on your repayment journey, and strategies to optimise your loan payments.
+This article guides you through the key aspects of student loan amortization in the Indian context, its impact on your repayment journey, and strategies to optimise your loan payments.

 By the end of this blog, you will know